markussitzmann/cirx/README.md

 ## Building the database

-The CIR ETL process expects data in its so called "instore", this can be a loose or organized collection of (SDF) files.
+The CIR ETL process expects data in its so called _instore_, this can be a loose or organized collection of (SDF) files.
-With a helper script "addfiles" the files can be transfered to the CIR "filestore".
-The files in the "filestore" are organized in a way the ETL processes needs and reads them, however, the files can also be directly organized in the "filestore" (under circumvention of the "instore").
+With a helper script _addfiles_ the files can be transfered to the CIR "filestore".
+The files in the "filestore" are organized in a way the ETL processes needs and reads them, however, the files can also be directly organized in the _filestore_ (under circumvention of the _instore_).

-The location of both file stores is set in the central app.env configuration file:
+The location of both file stores is set in the central _app.env_ configuration file:

 APP_FILESTORE=/home/sitzmann/filestore
 APP_INSTORE=/home/sitzmann/instore

+### Addfiles command

-If you start from addstore, put some SDF files there and do
+If the process is started from the _instore_, some SDF files have to be put there and then the addfile command has to be
+used:

     ./cirx addfiles
-        --filepattern {the file filepattern of your SDF file starting from instore root} --release 1 (this is is an example release created by the init process)
+        --filepattern {the file filepattern of your SDF file starting from instore root} --release 1 (this is is an example release created by the init process of the CIR build)

 (Needs improvement: to add own releases, access the database from inside the cirx home directory the following way it connects via docker to the database in the CIR postgres database in Docker image